SoftwareAG/c8y-docs/src/documents/guides/web/introduction.html.md

 The application manifest describes where your application is stored and how it is exposed to Cumulocity.
 The following properties are available:

 * **name**: A descriptive name for the application.
+It will appear in the app switcher menu.
 * **availability**: "PRIVATE", if the application is only available in your tenant, "MARKET", if it is a public application.
 * **contextPath**: The path to be used for hosted applications.
 The URL of the application will be "&lt;&lt;yourURL&gt;&gt;/apps/&lt;&lt;contextPath&gt;&gt;".
 * **key**: The application key that is used for associating requests of an application with the application and for subscribing to applications.
 * **resourcesUrl**: If the app is serving an upload zip file (is the case for Smartapps) this value will be '/'.
 If it's a full url all the request will proxied to that address.
 * **type**: *HOSTED*, if the application is hosted through Cumulocity, *EXTERNAL*, if the application is hosted elsewhere.
 * **imports**: A list of plugins used by the application.
 List of *&lt;&lt;applicationName&gt;&gt;/&lt;&lt;pluginName&gt;&gt;*.
-* **noAppSwitcher**: If set to true, application will not appear in the App Switcher menu.
+* **noAppSwitcher**: If set to true, the application will not appear in the App Switcher menu.
 Optional, use, for example, if the application only exposes plugins.
 * **options**:
 	* **tabsHorizontal**: A boolean, which if set true
 	* **hide_navigator**: A boolean, which if set true collapses the navigator menu on the left by default, optional.